mapbox/cheap-ruler/README.md

 # cheap-ruler

-A collection of fast approximations to common geographic measurements.
-Useful for speeding up analysis scripts when measuring things on a road scale.
+A collection of fast approximations to common geographic measurements, along with some utility functions.
+Useful for speeding up analysis scripts when measuring things on a city scale by replacing expensive [Turf](http://turfjs.org/) calls in key places.

 ## Usage